FXDYJ/Sunrise/README.md

 # Sunrise

-An SCP:SL anti-cheat plugin that actually works.
+SCP:SL anti-cheat that actually works.
 Designed to prevent common exploits and add server authority in places where it lacks.

 # Features